 Marital stress can upend every part of your life, from your income to your legal obligations and even your property rights.
 In the event that strife results in a divorce, courts have the authority to split marital assets as they see fit, which is not always in a way that seems fair to both involved parties.

 One way for you to retain some level of control over these complex issues and protect your interests in case of a divorce is to enter into a prenuptial agreement with your future spouse.
-These contracts carry the force of law and can work to preserve assets, answer questions concerning alimony, and even divide financial assets and debts.
+These pre-marital contracts carry the force of law and can work to preserve assets, answer questions concerning alimony, and even divide financial assets and debts in the event of divorce.
 In addition, a prenup could set newlyweds off on the right foot before their marriage creates any legal bonds.

 A Marietta prenuptial agreements lawyer can help you better understand these contracts and how they could protect your future.
 Working with a detail-oriented family attorney could be the best way to identify your goals and author an agreement that meets all your needs.

-A simple way to imagine prenup agreements is to think of them as contracts.
+A simple way to imagine prenuptial agreements is to think of them as contracts.
 Prior to getting married, the two parties put in writing what is to be done if that marriage ends in a divorce.
-In the meantime, this agreement can serve as guidance for various smaller issues that may crop up during their union.
+In the meantime, this agreement can serve as guidance for various smaller issues that may come up during their union.

 Common topics addressed in pre-marital contracts include: